DEAN'S CHALLENGE SCHOLARSHIP AWARD

 Dr. John Huss

-Assistant Professor, Philosophy Department
+Associate Professor, Philosophy Department

 Why study philosophy?
 If you ask this question in anything other than a rhetorical way, then you are already doing philosophy.
 Philosophy is the quest for reasons.
 When pursued well and earnestly, it is liberating, for philosophy encompasses not only reflection on the world as we find it, and life as we experience it, but all possible worlds, even those that lie beyond our actual or possible experience.